Exploring molecular supersolidity via exact and mean-field theories: single microwave shielding: Supersolid phases of molecular Bose gases

-We validate the eGPE-M phase diagram using PIMC simulations at $ T = 7\,\text{nK} $, evaluating the density contrast for multiple values of $\xi$.
+We validate the eGPE-M phase diagram using PIMC simulations at $ k_BT = 0.49\hbar\omega_\perp$, evaluating the density contrast for multiple values of $\xi$.
 A subtlety arises when interpreting Monte Carlo results in the presence of spontaneous symmetry breaking.
 In the superfluid phase, different PIMC runs yield consistent density profiles.
 However, in the supersolid regime, each run may exhibit different configurations---varying in droplet number, size, or position---due to stochastic symmetry breaking.
 Averaging over these misaligned configurations can suppress contrast and obscure the underlying crystalline order.
 To address this, we perform 48 independent PIMC runs for each parameter set and compute the density contrast $\mathcal{C}$ individually for each realization.

-We consider four values of $\xi$ and scan over $\delta$ to identify the boundaries between the superfluid (SF), supersolid (SS), and isolated droplet (ID) phases.
+We consider five values of $\xi$ and scan over $a_\mathrm{dd}$ to identify the boundaries between the superfluid, supersolid, and isolated droplet phases.
 Phase boundaries in Fig.~\ref{fig:SS}(a) are drawn using $\mathcal{C} > 0.35$ for the SF–SS transition and $\mathcal{C} > 0.98$ for the SS–ID crossover.
-Due to the finite simulation temperature, the contrast is never strictly zero; our choice of $0.35$ reflects the distinction between thermal fluctuations in a superfluid and spontaneous density modulation indicative of supersolidity.
+Due to the finite simulation temperature and stochastic variation between runs, the contrast is never strictly zero; our choice of $0.35$ reflects the distinction between fluctuations in a superfluid and spontaneous density modulation indicative of supersolidity.
 The agreement between eGPE-M and PIMC is strong across all values of $\xi$.
-For the SF–SS boundary, the largest discrepancy is under 2\% in $\delta$, while the SS–ID crossover matches exactly.
+For the SF–SS boundary, the largest discrepancy is under 4\% in $a_\mathrm{dd}/a_\perp$, while the SS–ID crossover matches exactly.
 We attribute the slight deviation at the SF–SS boundary to finite-size effects in PIMC: this transition is a true phase transition, well-defined only in the thermodynamic limit.
 In contrast, the SS–ID transition is a smooth crossover, set by an arbitrary contrast threshold and therefore less sensitive to system size.
-Moreover, previous studies of dipolar atomic supersolids at finite temperature have shown that the transition shifts to weaker dipolar interaction strengths with increasing temperature~\cite{sanchez2023heating,bombin2025creating}, so such discrepancies are to be expected when comparing to zero temperature theory.
+Moreover, previous studies of dipolar atomic supersolids at finite temperature have shown that the transition shifts to weaker dipolar interaction strengths with increasing temperature~\cite{sanchez2023heating,bombin2025creating}.
+Thus, such discrepancies are to be expected when comparing to zero temperature theory.